 The most dangerous roads in Chermside West

-7 crash black spots in Chermside West over the last 10 years, ranked by the number of people injured.
-Chermside West ranks #255 statewide.
+6 crash black spots in Chermside West over the last 10 years, ranked by a severity score that weights deaths and serious injuries above minor ones.
+Chermside West ranks #253 statewide.

 “People injured” counts everyone hurt in these crashes, from minor injuries through to deaths.
 “Deaths” is the number of those people who died.